 If you can’t stand living with the scarlet letter of an eternal watermark or want the comfort of knowing Microsoft won’t disown your PC’s OS should you call for help, you’ll have to buy a Windows 10 key.
 And while some turn to Microsoft for this purchase, there are third-party websites selling keys for much cheaper than Microsoft.

-For example, at the time of writing, Kinguin sells Windows 10 Home for about $30, Amazon charges $129.99, and Newegg's pushing it for $109.99.
+For example, at the time of writing, Kinguin sells Windows 10 Home for $30, Amazon charges $130, and Newegg's pushing it for $109.99 or $130 for the Pro version for OEM.
 Even Walmart has it for $104.99, as well as a Pro OEM version.
-According to Wccftech, you can also buy Windows 10 from KeysOff, which is currently selling Windows 10 Home for $16.32 and Windows 10 Professional for $7.45.
+According to Wccftech, you can also buy Windows 10 from KeysOff, which is currently selling Windows 10 Home for $16.32 and Windows 10 Professional for $7.45, although we've never used the site so can't attest to its quality, customer service or reliability.
+Be sure to check their refund policy before buying.

 Now, let's address the elephant in the room.
 While we can't vouch for all of them, websites selling lower-priced Windows keys are likely selling legitimate codes.
 One popular site, Kinguin, has 37 merchants worldwide selling Windows keys.
-Mark Jordan, Kinguin’s VP of communications, told me that their merchants acquire the codes from wholesalers who have surplus copies of Windows they don't need.
+Mark Jordan, Kinguin’s VP of communications, told Tom's Hardware in 2019 that Kinguin's merchants acquire the codes from wholesalers who have surplus copies of Windows they don't need.

 "It's not a gray market.
 It would be like buying Adidas or Puma or Nike from a discounter, from TJ Maxx," Jordan said.
 "There are no legal issues with buying it from us.
 It's just another marketplace."